EU has 'no silver bullet' for Italy on migrants

 The European Commission said €35 million in additional funds and EU refugee resettlements from Africa could help Italy cope with irregular migration.

-It also said Italy should expel more economic migrants, while admitting that other EU states had failed to show solidarity.
+It also said Italy should expel more economic migrants, while lamenting that other EU states had failed to show solidarity.

-Frans Timmermans, the Commission’s first vice presient, unveiled its response to Italy’s cry for help in Strasbourg on Tuesday (4 July).
+Frans Timmermans, the Commission’s second in command, unveiled its response to Italy’s recent cry for help in Strasbourg on Tuesday (4 July).

-He said EU interior ministers would discuss the measures at an informal meeting in Estonia on Thursday after Italy threatened to close its ports to NGO rescue boats and after Austria said it might send soldiers to its border with Italy.
+He said EU interior ministers would discuss the measures at an informal meeting in Estonia on Thursday after Italy threatened to close its ports to NGO rescue boats and after Austria said it was preparing to send soldiers to its border with Italy.

-The alarm call came after more than 12,000 people arrived in Italy in the past few days, pushing levels so far this year more than 20 percent higher than in the same period last year.
+The alarm call came after 12,000 people arrived in Italy in the past few days, pushing numbers so far this year more than 20 percent higher than in the same period last year.

 Timmermans said Europe’s door should remain open to people in need despite the political problems that caused.